henry32144/dbcourse-final-project/README(EN).md

 Database course final project
 ===============================

-This is the final project of the database course, for the showcase, only SELECT operator is available in operation console
+This is the final project of the database course.
+Just a very simple school backend system, and do something easy operation such as

+Insert, Delete and Query.

 Demo